 Of course, it’s nice to meet other entrepreneurs and learn from other people’s experiences.
 There needs to be some balance between working and networking.
 But let’s be honest.
 That 26th talk on how to generate leads on Instagram or “What being a real man means” (real Outpost talk) won’t make your business grow.
 Those talks are on Youtube.
 Now do something productive with your working time.

 So while the Titi Batu club was a really good option, the better WiFi connection and more focused environment of the Hustlers Villa made it the clear winner.
-My experience there was so good that I got to an agreement with the owner, so if you stay there to work for a month, you will get a good discount.
-Just check this website where I talk about them and go to the bottom of the page to find out how.

 There’s a lot of hype surrounding co-working spaces.
 It seems to me that sometimes people buy this hype and forget it’s a place to work, not a place to play foosball while watching monkeys steal your lunch.
 Specially in places such as Bali.